Rent Increases — Quebec

 Additional Steps in Quebec

-If you receive a rent increase notice, you have one month to respond.
+If you receive a rent-increase notice, you have exactly one month to respond.
 If you consider the increase unreasonable, send written notice to your landlord refusing the increase but confirming you will stay.
-The landlord must then apply to the TAL to justify the increase.
-Use the TAL's online rent calculation tool at tal.gouv.qc.ca to estimate what a reasonable increase should be.
+The landlord must then apply to the TAL within one month to justify the increase.
+Use the TAL's online rent-calculation tool at tal.gouv.qc.ca — but note that the tool reflects the new 5-criterion method from 1 January 2026 onward, so older estimates may not match current TAL decisions.

 Common Questions